What Is a Car Insurance Premium? Definition, Cost and Factors

 Coverage level

 Coverage selection is one of the most direct levers you have over what you pay.
-Liability-only policies are cheaper because they only pay for damage you cause to others — damage to your own vehicle isn't covered.
-Full coverage includes collision and comprehensive coverage, which protect your car after crashes, theft, weather events, and other covered perils.
-See when to drop collision and comprehensive for guidance on older vehicles.
+Liability-only policies are cheaper because they pay only for damage you cause to others.
+Full coverage adds collision and comprehensive, which protect your own vehicle after crashes, theft and weather events.

 coins2 icon